dustinpfister/blog_posts/_posts/js-javascript-module.md

 ## 1.1 - JavaScript Module by way of an Object literal

 One way to design a module would be to place all the properties and methods that are relevant with something in an object literal.
+I have [wrote a post in which I get into the object literal module pattern](/2020/08/27/js-javascript-module-object-literal/) in detail, but I will be quickly touching base on this topic here of course as I think this might be one of the best starting points for module design before moving on to studying other options.
 In other words just a plain old javaScript object created with the literal syntax, and just start appending methods and properties to it.

 For starters with this kind of approach to modules design you might start out with an object that has an x and y property, and then have a single method that does something to those properties such as move it by a set of given delta values for example.